rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Tick the following boxes:

-\* Pretty slides (graphs, statistics, pictures, numbers, clean, few animations etc.)
+* Pretty slides (graphs, statistics, pictures, numbers, clean, few animations etc.)

-\* Pretty clothes (aim for formal but young… think the formal side of preppy)
+* Pretty clothes (aim for formal but young… think the formal side of preppy)

-\* Hype yourself (brag, but frame it as giving relevant background information)
+* Hype yourself (brag, but frame it as giving relevant background information)

-\* Be modest (I usually say that I’m not there to convince anyone and I’ll just introduce them to our way of thinking which they can then use to decide if they like it, this seems to disarm a lot of scepticism right from the start).
+* Be modest (I usually say that I’m not there to convince anyone and I’ll just introduce them to our way of thinking which they can then use to decide if they like it, this seems to disarm a lot of scepticism right from the start).

-\* Frame EA as being especially popular in universities, often technical studies, kind of nerdy.
+* Frame EA as being especially popular in universities, often technical studies, kind of nerdy.
 Be sure to drop the name Oxford in there somewhere.

-\* There are many different EA organisations around the world (I recommend a slide with the logos of some of the bigger EA organisations)
+* There are many different EA organisations around the world (I recommend a slide with the logos of some of the bigger EA organisations)

-\* A graph where we are growing really quickly (I graphed the [Open Philanthropy Project's grant database](https://www.openphilanthropy.org/giving/grants) totals per year link, result)
+* A graph where we are growing really quickly (I graphed the [Open Philanthropy Project's grant database](https://www.openphilanthropy.org/giving/grants) totals per year, [link](https://drive.google.com/file/d/1HCZH-2tlDrD3IXZ-KGGoLDTbe5JnJ4s6/view))

-\* Explain how EA fits the trend of the last 30 years.
+* Explain how EA fits the trend of the last 30 years.
 The trend where society is moving towards using evidence and planning.
 Be sure to mention evidence based medicine (and make sure you know the history of this).

-\* Tell them that $500 billion dollar per year is spent worldwide on improving the world.
+* Tell them that $500 billion dollar per year is spent worldwide on improving the world.
 Less than 0.01% of that is spend on planning how to do this effectively (source: https://80000hours.org/problem-profiles/global-priorities-research/).
 Follow up with some real-life examples of how we all know how planning is really important (e.g. when you go on holiday, when doing a project for work etc.).
 “So we know that planning is essential if we want to get to the best end result.
 I noticed that framing EA in terms of planning makes them so much more likely to like it (when compared to framing EA in terms of making choices).

-\* Tell them about RCT’s and quality of research (30% of people will know this and will give you credibility, I know it is not the most relevant thing content-wise but it will help convince them)
+* Tell them about RCT’s and quality of research (30% of people will know this and will give you credibility, I know it is not the most relevant thing content-wise but it will help convince them)

-\* Preemptively answer the holistic question ([section 4.2](#sec-4-2)).
+* Preemptively answer the holistic question ([section 4.2](#sec-4-2)).
 This combines well with first telling them about RCT’s.

-\* Mention how for every sustainable development goal (SDG) you can do this kind of planning.
+* Mention how for every sustainable development goal (SDG) you can do this kind of planning.
 Give them a couple of examples.

-\* End with a practical example of something really innovative.
+* End with a practical example of something really innovative.
 I notice that Coolearth still works best for this (even though newer research might indicate that it isn’t the absolute top charity anymore I feel the additional likability easily outweighs the current possible ineffectiveness)

-\* You can just have a lecture of 15 minutes and usually there are plenty of questions afterwards
+* You can just have a lecture of 15 minutes and usually there are plenty of questions afterwards

 **6.3.5 Just tell them (*)**